Raynaud phenomenon is a problem with the blood vessels. It leads to blood flow problems in the fingers, ears, nose, and lips. It may be:

 |Copyright © Nucleus Medical Media, Inc.|

-- Learning what triggers symptoms.
-Taking steps to avoid them.
+- Identifying triggers and taking steps to avoid them.

 - Avoid or quit smoking.

-- Do regular exercise to improve blood flow.
+- Medicine to improve blood flow, such as:

 - Calcium channel blockers